janekx21/bachelor-thesis/chapters/ba.typ

 == LSP specification and Rust implementation

-// TODO who defines the specification
-Microsoft defines the LSP specification (Version 3.17)@LanguageServerProtocol on a GitHub page./* TODO reference LSP specification */ The page contains the used base protocol and its RPC methods using typescript types.
+Microsoft defines the LSP specification (Version 3.17)@LanguageServerProtocol on a GitHub page.
+The page contains the used base protocol and its RPC methods using typescript types.
 The @lsp_lifecycle shows a typical LSP lifecycle.

 #figure(
   caption: [An overview of the LSP lifecycle], kind: image,